Toward a Physical Theory of Intelligence: Intelligence and Generalised Dissipation: The Physical Drive for Cognition

+where $\alpha$ denotes the fluctuation scale associated with the relevant conserved quantity (e.g., $k_B$ for thermal baths, $\hbar$ for quantum mechanical channels).
+This irreversible-information flow represents the strict physical exhaust of interventions that break time-reversal symmetry to collapse a Conservation-Congruent Encoding (CCE).The Causal Power DecompositionMacroscopic causal work arises from the interaction between the agent's internal dynamics and the environment via the boundary fluxes.
+Let $\mathcal{F}_{\mathrm{causal}} := \nabla_x {W}_{\mathrm{causal}}$ denote the effective causal gradient, representing the sensitivity of the instantaneous macroscopic causal power to changes in the agent's internal physical state.
+The active contribution of the agent's dynamics to the causal work rate decomposes linearly over the internal metriplectic flow:

-The reversible flow $J\nabla H$ enables the formation and maintenance of internal structure—such as memory, coordination, and predictive organization—that supports sustained control.
-The dissipative flow $R\nabla\Xi$, while costly, provides the irreversible interventions required to select actions, trigger environmental responses, and unlock external free energy along goal-aligned degrees of freedom.
+The first term, $\langle \mathcal{F}_{\mathrm{causal}},\, J\nabla H \rangle$, represents the causal power enabled by reversible, structure-preserving dynamics.
+This flow allows the formation and maintenance of internal CCEs—such as memory, coordination, and predictive organization—that route conserved quantities and support sustained control without producing generalised dissipation.Conversely, the second term, $-\langle \mathcal{F}_{\mathrm{causal}},\, \mathcal{R}\nabla \Xi \rangle$, represents the causal power unlocked via irreversible interventions.
+While physically costly, this dissipative flow provides the symmetry-breaking steps required to collapse encodings, select actions, and unlock external gradients along causal degrees of freedom.Defining the instantaneous causal intelligence rate as:

+we obtain a structural interpretation of baseline intelligence.
+High intelligence corresponds to regimes in which the irreversible collapse of CCEs is used sparingly and selectively to enable large amounts of causal work mediated by the environment.The Goal-Directed Power DecompositionWhen evaluating task-specific efficiency, we project this dynamic influence onto the goal-aligned subspace.
+Let $\mathcal{F}_{\mathrm{goal}} := \nabla_x {W}_{\mathrm{goal}}$ denote the effective task gradient.
+The active contribution to the goal-directed work rate follows the identical geometric decomposition: